Written by Rachel Reid, Consultant

 This article about creating a successful work-life balance was originally published in August 2020.
 All content has been updated as of January 2022.

-When working from home, work-life balance takes on a different meaning and can be more and more challenging to disconnect as a result.
+When working from home, the definition of work-life balance takes on a different meaning and can be more and more challenging to disconnect as a result.
 Research shows that employees who feel like they have a healthy work-life balance are more effective at work and experience less burnout.
 As companies and their employees continue embracing remote work, leaders need to help their teams find a solid balance.

 Here are four ways to ensure your remote team continues to achieve a productive yet healthy work-life balance that you can effectively manage now and in the future.